MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 Teams tabs must adhere to the following prerequisites:

-* You must allow your tab pages to be served in an iFrame, using X-Frame-Options and Content-Security-Policy HTTP response headers.
+* You must allow your tab pages to be shown in an iFrame, using X-Frame-Options and Content-Security-Policy HTTP response headers.
   * Set header: `Content-Security-Policy: frame-ancestors teams.microsoft.com *.teams.microsoft.com *.skype.com`
   * For Internet Explorer 11 compatibility, set `X-Content-Security-Policy`.
   * Alternately, set header `X-Frame-Options: ALLOW-FROM https://teams.microsoft.com/`.
 This header is deprecated but still accepted by most browsers.